tiagorangel1/happyrobot/README.md

 bun install
 ```

-Set up the env by renaming `.env.example` to `.env` and filling in your Discord & Google AI credentials, and run Happy Robot:
+Set up the env by renaming `.env.example` to `.env` and filling in your Discord & OpenAI credentials, and run Happy Robot:

 ```bash
 bun run start